cconover/wp-relogo/readme.txt

 == Changelog ==

+= 0.3.0 =
+* Display HTML img tag on Options page for users to display their Relogo elsewhere
+* Allow uploading SVG files to WordPress media library

 = 0.2.0 =
 * Validate URL in Options.
 Check for a valid protocol (HTTP or HTTPS) and a .svg file